superduper-io/superduper/README.md

 SuperDuperDB allows you to easily integrate and train any AI models and APIs with your datastore to build AI applications: from LLM based chatbots and vector search, image generation, segmentation, time series forecasting, anomaly detection, classification, recommendation, personalisation etc. to highly custom machine learning use-cases and workflows.

-A single scalable deployment of all your AI models which is automatically kept up-to-date as new data is handled automatically and immediately.
+A single scalable deployment of all your AI models which is automatically kept up-to-date as changing data in your datastore is handled automatically and immediately.

 No data duplication, no pipelines, no duplicate infrastructure — just Python!<img src="https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/files/python-logo-only.svg" width="2.5%"/>